 New Campground – Enhancing Visitor Services in Mount Revelstoke

-Site preparation and construction of a new campground in lower Mount Revelstoke National Park will resume in 2018 with expected completion in summer 2019.
+Construction of a new campground in lower Mount Revelstoke National Park began in spring 2018 and will continue through summer 2019.
 While this work should have little impact to park visitors, you may encounter construction traffic on the Meadows in the Sky Parkway before the welcome kiosk.
+The campground is scheduled to open for the 2020 camping season.

 Road report and other important information